eliranwong/uniquebibleapp-webtop/README.md

 > docker restart uniquebibleapp

-# Additional GUI apps
+# Input Method & GUI Applications & Window Manager

-To facilitate the use of Unique Bible App, we also install a few GUI apps for you, e.g.:
+To facilitate the use of Unique Bible App, we also setup an input method, fcitx, and a few GUI apps, e.g.:

 > thunar, gthumb, vlc, geany, vlc